zachwiseit/Azure-Network-pt2/README.md

 </p>
 <p>
 2 Next we are going to configure a fire wall.
-  First step in the Windows Vm we are going to do a perpetual ping in powershell.
+  First, in the Windows Vm we are going to do a perpetual ping in powershell.
-  Like before ping the private IP address of the linux computer with a -t at the end and it enter.
+  Like before ping the private IP address of the linux computer with a -t at the end and press Enter.
 <p>
 <img <img width="1440" alt="ACN_102" src="https://github.com/user-attachments/assets/4ea9d8bf-75df-4ecc-a8bf-dba3e67caf7f" />
 </p>
 <p>
-3 As you will begin to see this ping will be nonstop.
+3 You will see the ping is continuous.
 <p>
 <img <img width="1440" alt="ACN_103" src="https://github.com/user-attachments/assets/5c3576df-80e9-4e40-b723-7869f508958b" />
 </p>